Liability

 Program Highlights

 In 2021 PERMA began using AdminSure personnel to augment claim handling services and also transitioned its liability claims data to AdminSure’s claim system.
-PERMA’s Claim Manager, Yumi Augustus, continues to handle high-severity claims and maintains oversight of the program.
-This approach allowed time to contemplate succession planning, allocation of staffing, reduce exposure to PERMA, and ensure positive and professional claim handling for the members.
-To continue ensuring efficiency and cost effectiveness, AdminSure is performing Medicare reporting and will soon be writing checks associated with the program.
+PERMA utilizes RE Powers to handle high-severity claims and maintains oversight of the program.

 Crisis Incident Management & Communication Services